Nklya/cc-ansible-role-template/README.md

 * `galaxy_tags` - List of tags (separated by `,`)
 * `dependencies` - List of dependencies (separated by `,`)

+P.S.
+(Note that if you want to use repository name like `ansible-role-xxx`, don't put `ansible-role-` to role_name).
+And you cannot use `-` in role name.

 ## How to use

 1. Install cookiecutter `pip install cookiecutter`